FAQs

 That really depends how much you play them, and it can be vary widely.
 To maximize your reed life expectancy try these things:

-• Always soak them in warm water before playing, never just soak them in your mouth.
+- Always soak reeds in warm water before playing, never just soak them in your mouth.

-• Over soaking before playing can cause warping, don't leave them unattended in water.
+- Over soaking can cause your reeds to warp so don't leave them unattended in water.

-• Between practise sessions store them in a ventilated case with good air circulation, at a medium level of humidity.
+- Between practice sessions store them in a ventilated case with good air circulation, at a medium level of humidity.
 Let them dry out somewhat to prevent bacteria growth but extreme dryness can cause warping.

 Q: Do your reeds have a top and bottom blade?